-Sometimes what is required by law is slightly different to the Department’s policy.
-Good agents will provide a balanced opinion on what the requirements are in law, how the Department’s policy is interpreting the law and what is possible in practice.
+Sometimes what is required by law is slightly different from the Department’s policy.
+Good agents will provide a balanced opinion on what the requirements are in law, how the Department’s policy is interpreting the law, and what is possible in practice.

 Immigration legislation is coupled with a complex set of Immigration policy set by the changing mood of the government.
 It is often well known that the legislation and/or policy changes at least every 3 months.
 Good agents are well informed, well read, well networked.
 They understand the changes and the reasons behind the changes.
 What used to be possible as little as three months ago may now be a very complex area to negotiate.